mhoelzer/practice-with-prototypes/README.md

 - remove the `Foo.prototype.` prefix from all methods and move them inside of the class

 ### Practice

-You'll now be practicing the following:
-- converting three prototypes to classes
-- writing one prototype by hand
-- converting that prototype into a class
+You'll now practice by writing `SolidTile` and `PushableTile` yourself.

 Begin by opening [practice.js](practice.js) in VS Code and reading the comments, which include instructions on how to proceed.

-### Practice: Conversion

-It's time to get your hands dirty.
-Please convert the next three objects into classes, including inherited methods and calls to the parent's constructor.

-TODO: Write three prototypes to be converted: A parent, and 2 children.

-### Practice: Prototype from Scratch

-Next, we want you to write a constructor function for a parent and child class that meets these criteria:
-- TODO: write description of prototype that they are supposed to write?
-Perhaps make it fill-in-the-blank like this:

-    ```javascript
-    function Dessert(){

-    }

-    Dessert.prototype = undefined; // FIX ME

-    function Pastry() {
-        Desert.call(/* FIX ME */)
-    }
-    ```

-Not sure if the above is too hands-holdy.
-It's an activity, so I'm not super worried, but I could be swayed either way.

-### Practice: Class from Scratch
-Finally, convert the prototype you wrote above into a class with identical behavior.

-TODO: Should we add an empty javascript file to encourage them to write runnable code?
-I like how I can intersperse prose with code in markdown, so I don't want to write all these comments in a js comment, but I also don't want them updating the readme.